raf0411/hunger-up-gmtk-game-jam/README.md

 # HUNGER UP - GMTK GAME JAM SUBMISSION

 This game was submmitted for the GMTK Game Jam 2024 as my first ever experience in participating a game jam.
-This game still sucks so any helpful comments will be appreciated :)
+This game still sucks so any helpful feedback will be appreciated :)

 ## CREDIT:
 SONG: 8-bit Boss by E-Lot from FreeMusicArchive